embeddedinn/embeddedinn.github.io/_pages/resume_src.md

   -	Linux Device Driver development for high-end set-top box peripherals.
   -	Development and integration of networked personalization features for STBs.
   -	Security module integration of cable card and legacy security modules.
-  -	End to end system integration and performance optimization.
+  -	End-to-end system integration and performance optimization.
   -	Build and test automation, process improvement, and release management.
   -	Building proof of concepts for next-generation product ideas.